liv-daliberti/grail-simulation/reports/xgb/hyperparameter_tuning/README.md

 # Hyper-parameter Tuning

-This summary lists the top-performing configurations uncovered for each participant study (showing up to 10 rows per study).
-Selections promoted to the final pipeline are highlighted in bold.
-See the leaderboard section below for ranked deltas.
+This summary lists the top-performing configurations uncovered during the hyper-parameter sweeps.
+- Next-video tables highlight up to 10 configurations per study ranked by validation accuracy.
+- Opinion regression tables highlight up to 10 configurations per study ranked by MAE relative to the baseline.
+- Rows in bold mark the configuration promoted to the final evaluation.

+## Next-Video Sweeps

-## Study 1 – Gun Control (MTurk)
+### Study 1 – Gun Control (MTurk)

 *Issue:* Gun Control